 Our students are encouraged and invited to explore their own styles of writing in our workshops and beyond.
 During the two-week program, they read from their own writings, work in small groups and workshops, and receive one-on-one craft-based instruction in plot, character, action, dialogue, conflict, and more.

-YWW students are grouped by interests and age (older students together with older students, younger students with their age group, as well).
+YWW students are grouped by interests and age (older students with older students, younger students with their age group, as well).
 Students will be enrolled in two classes.
-Classes are 60 minutes long with a 30 minute (bring-your-own) snack break in between.
+Classes are 65 minutes long with a 30 minute (bring-your-own) snack break in between.
 Young writers are supervised at all times.

 Publication and Celebration

 On the final day of the workshop, we celebrate the students' work with a reading and reception.
-Workshop participants will read their own material and then will receive a journal of work produced by them and their peers.
-Awards will be given for the journal title and cover art.
-Parents, families, and friends are invited to attend the celebration and show support for their creative writers.
+Workshop participants may choose to read their work and will receive a printed anthology.
+Prizes will be awarded for the anthology cover art.